Alicia-Sun/vedette/README.md

 Run other applications similarly

 # Errors you might face
--Module not found error: make sure you package installed with the virtual environment activated -lvpython not recognized: you did not add path to environment variables correctly
+- Module not found error: make sure you package installed with the virtual environment activated
+- lvpython not recognized: you did not add path to environment variables correctly